aiirononeko/worker-go/README.md

 - **Global Middlewares**: Applied to most routes.
     - `CORS`: Handles Cross-Origin Resource Sharing headers (allows all origins in development).
 Defined in `internal/interface/http/middleware/cors.go`.
-    - `Logging`: Logs basic HTTP request/response details (method, path, status, duration).
+    - `Logging`: Utilizes Go's `slog` for structured JSON logging.
+Injects a request-scoped logger (with `request_id`, method, path, user-agent, etc.) into the context via `context.WithValue`.
+Logs final request details (status, duration, user ID if available) at the end of the request lifecycle.
 Defined in `internal/interface/http/middleware/logging.go`.
 - **Route-Specific Middlewares**: Applied only to specific routes requiring them.
     - `RequireAuth`: Verifies the `Authorization: Bearer <token>` header using `JWTService` and injects the `uid` (e.g., `device:<uuid>`) into the request context.
 Defined in `internal/interface/http/middleware/auth.go`.
 - **Chaining**: Implemented using a helper function `middleware.Chain` in `internal/interface/http/middleware/middleware.go`.